coli-saar/tracl/main.typ

 Use `anonymous: true` to generate an anonymous version of your paper that is suitable for submission to the conference.

+If you split your document up over multiple source files, you will need to `#import "acl-macros.typ"` in every source file.
+The `acl.typ` only needs to be included in the main source file.

 = Document Body